huggingface/blog/gradio-reload.md

 Now that I'm satisfied with the UI, I will start implementing the logic of the `chat_fn`.

-Since I'll be using HuggingFace's Inference API, I will import the `InferenceClient` from the `huggingface_hub` package (it comes pre-installed with gradio).
+Since I'll be using HuggingFace's Inference API, I will import the `InferenceClient` from the `huggingface_hub` package (it comes pre-installed with Gradio).
 I'll be using the [`impira/layouylm-document-qa`](https://huggingface.co/impira/layoutlm-document-qa) model to answer the user's question.
 I will then use the [HuggingFaceH4/zephyr-7b-beta](https://huggingface.co/HuggingFaceH4/zephyr-7b-beta) LLM to provide a response in natural language.

 ```python